 I am especially concerned with the excessive police powers within this proposed legislation.
-Police have broad stop and search powers in Queensland, under the Police Powers and Responsibilities Act 2000 which they already use liberally to conduct (arguably unlawful) searches on people suspected of being involved in activism.
+Police have broad stop and search powers in Queensland, under the Police Powers and Responsibilities Act 2000 which they already use liberally to conduct searches on people suspected of being involved in activism.
 Greater police discretion means more power for those in charge and more ability to use force when it is expedient.
-This could have the effect of I limiting the freedom of movement, political communication, and speech of individuals involved in the climate movement.
-Furthermore, it is likely that these new powers could be applied in arbitrary and possibly discriminatory ways, impacting members of already marginalised groups further.
+It is likely that these new powers could be applied in arbitrary and possibly discriminatory ways.

-Additionally, this Bill will grant Police increased authority to issue fines for activities related to protesting.
+This Bill will grant Police increased authority to issue fines for activities related to protesting.
 Vesting police with this discretion about whether certain protesting activities will constitute an offence essentially authorises police to be the arbiters of what constitutes a legitimate protest activity.

 Of further concern is that there appears to be no factual basis for this Bill.
-The justification for this Bill and the new criminal offences and police search powers it proposes, originated in serious allegations that protesters were "booby-trapping" devices to harm themselves or others.
+The justification for this Bill and the new criminal offences and police search powers it proposes originated in serious allegations that protesters were "booby-trapping" devices to harm themselves or others.
 To date, there has been no evidence produced in support of these claims, and it appears to be entirely fabricated.
-These devices have been used safely for decades, with the only harm occurring to protesters as a result of incorrect removal techniques employed by police.
 This is a dangerous position from which to be creating new laws.